ketiVision/2K2K/README.md

 - Test data
     * 50 of the 3D human models with vertex color (100K vertices)
 - Data loader
-- Image rendering exmplae code: simple_neural_rendering.py
+- Image rendering example: see the folder "source/"
 - [Evaluation kit](https://github.com/SangHunHan92/2K2K)

 The following information will be uploaded soon.